 Will their relationship mend in the eternities?
 One thing I have learned about Joseph Smith is that he was very forgiving.

-What do you think Harris would think of this biography?
+What would Martin Harris think of the biography?

 I am sure that Martin Harris would wish Larry and I were better writers and had dug deeper.
 He probably laments that we included his warts along with his successes.
 In retrospect, he is probably frustrated with himself for not keeping a journal or writing his memoirs.
 Overall, I think Martin Harris would think this book is acceptable.